apache/parquet-cpp/README.md

 - zlib
 - thrift 0.7+ [install instructions](https://thrift.apache.org/docs/install/)
 - googletest 1.7.0 (cannot be installed with package managers)
+- Google Benchmark (only required if building benchmarks)

 You can install these dependencies using a package manager or using the `thirdparty/` scripts in this repository.
 On Homebrew, you can run: